-Pathway Name Partner WDBs Year the pathway was developed Number of trainees (to date) who have utilized the pathway Advanced Manufacturing TPWDB, Rivers East, NWDB November, 2016 1237 Agriscience/Biotechnology TPWDB, August, 2020 656

-Rivers Ea NWDB ast, Business Support Services TPWDB, Rivers Ea August, 2018 1496 Healthcare TPWDB, Rivers Ea February, 2016 6758
+13. Identify the Career Pathways developed by the Local Area.
+Complete the chart below.
+Pathway Name Partner WDBs Year the pathway was developed Number of trainees (to date) who have utilized the pathway Advance Manufacturing TPWDB, Rivers East, NWDB November 2016 126 Agriscience/Biotechnology TPWDB, Rivers East, NWDB August 2020 31 Business Support Services TPWDB, Rivers East, NWDB August 2018 289 Healthcare TPWDB, Rivers East, NWDB February 2016 529

-- 13. In addition to facilitating the development of career pathways, also describe the review process for in-demand career pathways to determine if new pathways are needed, or if current pathways should be updated or removed based on the needs of the industry. - a.
+- 14. In addition to facilitating the development of career pathways, also describe the review process for in-demand career pathways to determine if new pathways are needed, or if current pathways should be updated or removed based on the needs of the industry. - a.
 Include plans for new career pathways. - b.
 Explain how career pathways in the local area are in alignment with other partners/stakeholders' (DPI, community colleges, myFutureNC, universities, etc.) existing pathways or if they are duplicates. - c.
-Describe the strategy to avoid duplication efforts. - Every year, TPWDB researches using NCWorks LMI data for each of the 5 county CTE Directors.
+Describe the strategy to avoid duplication efforts.

+Every year, TPWDB researches using NCWorks LMI data for each of the 5 county CTE Directors.
 This data is used to keep abreast of changes needed in pathways.
 New career pathways might include an education pathway.
 Work is being done with early childhood partners like Down East Partnership for Children, youth ApprenticeshipNC and relationships are being built.
 Local implementation has helped career pathways stay in alignment with other partners work and to avoid duplication.
 Local implementation work includes schools (DPI), community colleges, 4 year institutions, businesses, which is our strategy to avoid duplication of efforts.
-We meet with partners, share marketing materials and continue to collaborate. - 14.
-Provide a description of Local Area WDB's capacity to provide workforce investment activities to address education attainment and skill needs of high-demand fields strategies for awareness and cultivation efforts to increase access to education and postsecondary credentials and certificates, availability of learn-and-earn opportunities (internships, apprenticeships, summer employment) and supportive services for hard-to-reach communities. - a.
-Explain strategies that include NextGen, NCCareers.org and any awareness models for success.
-One strategy that has been employed in our region is for TPWDB to work with CTE in all high schools to assist with career exploration using tools like NCCareers.org, Traitify and NCWorks.
+We meet with partners, share marketing materials and continue to collaborate.

+- 15. Provide a description of Local Area WDB's capacity to provide workforce investment activities to address (a) education attainment and skill needs of high-demand fields (b) strategies for awareness and cultivation efforts to increase access to education and postsecondary credentials and certificates, availability of learn-and-earn opportunities (internships, apprenticeships, summer employment) and (c) supportive services for hard-to-reach communities. (d) Explain strategies that include NextGen, NCCareers.org and any awareness models for success. - One strategy that has been employed in our region is for TPWDB to work with CTE in all high schools to assist with career exploration using tools like NCCareers.org, Traitify and NCWorks.
 We, in collaboration with Rivers East and Northeastern WDB have created a workshop with worksheet for the students to explore regional careers that are high growth and pay a livable wage.
 Also, in collaboration with Rivers East and Northeastern WDB, Guidance and Direction for Job Seekers (GADJ) manual was created to be used by NCWorks Career Advisors, teachers, CTE, Community College instructors, Vocational Rehabilitation counselors and other partners.
 Lesson plans contain Standards Alignment for K-12, Community Colleges and NCWorks Career Centers.
 Workshops were facilitated in each county, to share with educators and career counselors how to use the tool with students/job seekers.